Why Installing New Shingles Over Old Ones Is a Bad Idea

 • Weak points that need reinforcement.

 Once these are addressed, a single layer of high-quality shingles should be installed to ensure proper sealing and optimal protection.
-Adequate ventilation and weatherproofing are also essential to ensure your roof's durability.
+Adequate ventilation, proper weatherproofing, and applying the best shingle roof coating are also essential to ensure your roof's durability.

 What Are the Risks of Layering New Shingles Over Old Ones?